gnathoi/HighlyBoostedH_ID/README.md

 ## Overview

 This thesis presents the development and implementation of two innovative jet tagging algorithms designed for the identification of highly boosted H → γγ decays using the ATLAS detector at the Large Hadron Collider (LHC).
-These algorithms leverage advanced neural network architectures to enhance the identification process.
+These algorithms leverage two neural network architectures to enhance the identification process.
 The code for this work is contained in this repository.

 ## Algorithms